 My Best Friends Are Pirates

-I’ve got some polarizing views on life and livingness, but those keep what I do simple.
-I’m in it to create an effect, to make the things that make others happy (or at least to get some rise out of them).
-The necessity of a thousand dollar lighter is an absurd question, but the pure joy of its luxury is an experience to relish.
+The necessity of a thousand dollar lighter is an absurd question, but the joy of its luxury is an experience to relish.
 The degree to which an object can communicate or evoke a state of mind is a mark of its magnitude.
 Art is communication, and art has the ability to affect how you feel.
 Just as a work of art can uplift the spirit, so too can an everyday object bring joy well beyond its function.
 And if it does, it may well be art even if it looks like a key chain.
-I think it’s a noble purpose creating goods wrought for beauty, pleasure and the purpose of uplifting the spirit.
+It’s a virtuous pursuit creating goods wrought for beauty and to uplift the spirit.